ziadalzarka/ziadalzarka/README.md

 Software Engineering is my one true passion in life.
 I spend most of my time learning and deepening my knowledge.
 I started coding at the age of 12 and I aspire to be a Software Architect by the end of 2040.

+> [!NOTE]
-Most if not all of the code I write cannot be shared publicly, however, there's a project that was working on a while back.
+> Most if not all of the code I write cannot be shared publicly, however, there's a project that was working on a while back.
+>
 > [Study House API](https://github.com/study-house-org/api)
 >
 > An app that helps connect tutors with students in an easy, interactive and practical experience.